 People are experiencing many pressures, and most are coping, but they need a little light relief.
 Successful ads engage people’s emotions.

 We use Affectiva’s emotion AI technology to understand how consumers’ emotional responses with facial coding.
 We capture facial expressions such as smile, brow furrow or raised eyebrows to understand how people are engaging emotionally with an ad.
-We analyzed our facial coding database to see if people responded differently to ads during the pandemic and cost-of-living crisis.
+We analysed our facial coding database to see if people responded differently to ads during the pandemic and cost-of-living crisis.
 We found that people's emotional response to ads doesn't differ in times of crisis, and smiles didn't change dramatically during crises.
 So carry on doing what you’re doing – but be sensitive.

-Cadbury’s Secret Santa ad is a great example of humor done well.
+Cadbury’s Secret Santa ad is a great example of humour done well.
 It is the highest-ranking festive ad in Kantar’s database since 2019, performing strongly on branding, brand difference, meaningfulness and long-term brand-building potential.
 People felt it best celebrated the joy of Christmas in 2022 and also deemed it to be the most appropriate given the cost-of-living crisis.

 So, engage people’s emotions – positively.
-Avoid "sadvertising", instead focus on being a reassuring or even positive force, that can brighten up people’s day.
+Avoid sadvertising, instead focus on being a reassuring or even positive force, that can brighten up people’s day.